census-bds/disaster-tool/README.md

 1. Clone repo.
 2. Register for API keys for Census and BLS.
+3. Open the project (.Rproj file) in RStudio to set working directories appropriately, or use `setwd()` instead.
-3. Run `setup.R` to install R package dependencies and API keys.
+4. Run `setup.R` to install R package dependencies and API keys.
+5. If not using TIGER/LINE shapefile, save the appropriate shapefile in the `data/` directory.

 ### Running the data pipeline